Israeli says it is expanding its ground operation in Gaza after knocking out communications

-JERUSALEM (AP) — Israel is expanding its ground operation in Gaza with infantry and armored vehicles backed by “massive” strikes from the air and sea, the Israeli military spokesman said Saturday.
+JERUSALEM (AP) — Israel said Saturday it is expanding its ground operation in Gaza with infantry and armored vehicles backed by "massive" strikes from the air and sea, including the bombing of Hamas tunnels — a key target in its campaign to crush the territory's ruling group after its bloody incursion in southern Israel three weeks ago.

-Rear Adm.
-Daniel Hagari said that “the forces are still on the ground and are continuing the war.”

-Previously, troops had conducted brief nightly ground incursions before returning to Israel.

-Earlier Saturday, the military had released videos showing columns of armored vehicles moving slowly in open sandy areas of Gaza, the first visual confirmation of ground troops, and said warplanes bombed dozens of Hamas tunnels and underground bunkers.
+The Israeli military released grainy images of tank columns moving slowly in open areas of Gaza and said warplanes bombed dozens of Hamas tunnels and underground bunkers.

-The move is a further escalation in Israel's campaign to crush the territory's ruling militant group after its bloody incursion in southern Israel three weeks ago and a new sign that Israel is moving closer to an all-out invasion of Gaza.
+“The forces are still on the ground and are continuing the war,” the army spokesman, Rear Adm.
+Daniel Hagari, said Saturday, indicating that the next stage has begun in what is expected to evolve into an all-out ground offensive in northern Gaza.

-Late Friday, Hagari had said ground forces were “expanding their activity” in Gaza and “acting with great force ... to achieve the objectives of the war.”
-Israel has amassed hundreds of thousands of troops along the border.
+Days ago, Israel had already amassed hundreds of thousands of troops along the border.
+Until now, troops have conducted brief nightly ground incursions before returning to Israel.

-Overnight into Saturday, warplanes struck 150 tunnels and underground bunkers in northern Gaza, the military said.
-Hamas’ extensive underground installations, many of them located under Gaza City in the north of the territory, are seen as key targets of the offensive.
+Hagari said the ground forces were backed by what he described as massive strikes from the air and sea.
+He said two more key Hamas military commanders were killed overnight, arguing that Israel was facing a “weakened” enemy.
+There was no immediate confirmation from Hamas.

-As part of the stepped-up bombardment, Israel also knocked out communications and created a near-blackout of information, largely cutting off the 2.3 million people in besieged Gaza from contact with the outside world.
+The new stage in the campaign began late Friday, with the bombardment knocking out communications in besieged Gaza, cutting off the 2.3 million people there from contact with the outside world.

-Already plunged into darkness after most electricity was cut off weeks ago, Palestinians were thrown into isolation, huddling in homes and shelters with food and water supplies running out.
-Attempts to reach Gaza residents by phone were largely unsuccessful early Saturday.
+The near-blackout of information from Gaza enabled the military to largely control the narrative during a key new phase in fighting.
+Palestinians were thrown into isolation, huddling in homes and shelters with food and water supplies running out.
+Electricity was knocked out by Israel in the early stages of the war.

-Explosions from continuous airstrikes lit up the sky over Gaza City for hours after nightfall Friday.

-The Palestinian telecom provider, Paltel, said the bombardment caused “complete disruption” of internet, cellular and landline services.
-The cutoff meant that casualties from strikes and details of ground incursions could not immediately be known.
-Some satellite phones continued to function.
+The loss of internet and phones deals a further blow to a medical and aid system that relief workers say was already on the verge of collapse under Israel’s weekslong seal.
+More than 1.4 million people have fled their homes, nearly half crowding into U.N. schools and shelters.
+Aid workers say the trickle of aid Israel has allowed to enter from Egypt the past week is a tiny fraction of what is needed.

+The U.N. health agency and other aid groups said Saturday that they remain unable to communicate with their teams in Gaza.

 Israel says its strikes target Hamas fighters and infrastructure and that the militants operate from among civilians, putting them in danger.